bitovi/academy/src/react/5-styling.md

 A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
 This prevents a common problem with importing css into components, name clashing.

-When you define styles for a specific component, you want to be able to use descriptive names without having to worry about the other class names in the app they might conflict with.
-When you structure your css as a module, unique names are automatically generated solving the clashing issue.
+When you define styles for a specific component, you want to be able to use descriptive names without having to worry about the other class names in the app.
+When you structure your css as a module, unique names are automatically generated.
+This solves the clashing issue.

-This is also compatible with Sass/Less making it a good option if you want to use a class based styling approach.
+This is also compatible with SASS/LESS making it a good option if you want to use a class based styling approach.

 Below is the CSS you would write inside of a .css file.
-You can see looks normal, and we don't need to worry about naming.
+You can see that it looks normal, and we don't need to worry about conflicts.

 ```css
 .thing {